 Once your date ends, it’s time to process how things went.
 Maybe the date went really well, or maybe you’re already kind of over this person.
 With apps like SlyDial, you can call someone to break it off and get connected directly to their voicemail avoiding any awkward conversations.
-If you really didn't like the person there is also Binder app, which will send a not-so-nice text message to a person you never want to see again.

 If the person you went out with starts to harass you via phone calls or text you can easily block phone numbers.
 You can also use a community caller ID app to comment if someone is harassing you and find out how to block unwanted callers while on the go.
 If harassment continues and the person can't seem to take a hint, it's best to contact local authorities.

 Finding the Right Dating Site and Staying Safe

 It’s important to decide which dating site, or sites, would be best for you to create a profile on.
 There are hundreds of dating sites and it’s important to do your research in order to pick the one that best fits what you are looking for.
 No matter what you’re looking for and regardless of circumstances, there is a dating site out there that will work for you.